decretist/Dissertation/Conclusion/alt-conclusion.md

 the contradictions presented by the canons that came to be memorialized in the first-recension *dicta*.
-This is not to say that his methods, arguments, and solutions were not worked out in the context of the study group, but they were worked out under his guidance and in accordance with his program.
+This is not to say that his methods, arguments, and solutions were not worked out in the context of the study group, but that they were worked out under his guidance and in accordance with his program.

-Members of the group clearly accepted as authoritative for them Gratian's fundamental insight that the canonical tradition inherited from earlier collections could and should be organized into a comprehensive system of jurisprudence that would constitute the law of the church as well as his method of reconciling canons.
+Members of the group clearly accepted as authoritative Gratian's fundamental insight that the canonical tradition inherited from earlier collections could and should be organized into a comprehensive system of jurisprudence that would constitute the law of the church, as well as his method of reconciling canons.
 They passed down to later students of canon law the understanding that Gratian was the author of the *Decretum* both in the sense that it reflected this fundamental insight and in the sense that it was his authority that lay behind the particular reading of the canons the collection embodied.
-Although the words of the *dicta* are demonstrably not his, the fact that his name came to be attached to the text strongly suggests that both the fundamental insight and method were his, and that these are the bases for the authority claim made on Gratian's behalf by the community the original study group led to.
+Although the words of the *dicta* are demonstrably not his, the fact that his name came to be attached to the text strongly suggests that both the fundamental insight and method were his, and that these are the bases for the authority claim made on Gratian's behalf by the community of legal scholars the original study group gave rise to.

-Gratian 0 continued to contribute to the work as long as the first recension was under active development by the study group, which by the mid-1130s had evolved into something that could serve as the basis for a university course, or even a sequence of courses: a proto-faculty.
+Gratian 0 continued to contribute to the work as long as the first recension was under active development by the study group, which by the mid-1130s had evolved into something that could serve as the basis for a university course, or even a sequence of courses.
 I think Winroth is right that the person called Gratian was not a contributor to the second recension.

 <!--